Paymi Review: The Value of Cash Rewards

 How Does Paymi Work?

-Getting started Paymi only takes a few minutes.
+Opening a Paymi account only takes a few minutes.
 In 3 easy steps, you’ll be set up and ready to earn cashback when you shop.
 Not only that, but you’ll get a $5 cash bonus when you sign up.

 Step 1 – Connect your debit/credit card.
-Once you’ve downloaded the Paymi app, it only takes a few minutes to sync to your debit and/or credit card.
-This allows Paymi to track whenever you make purchases.
+Once you’ve downloaded the Paymi App, it only takes a few minutes to provide your personal details and sync to your debit and/or credit card.
+This allows Paymi to track your transaction data whenever you make purchases.
+The Paymi App is available for download on both iOS and Android devices.

-Step 3 – Redeem your cashback rewards.
-Paymi will keep track of the cashback you’ve earned from each retailer.
-At any time you can transfer the funds you’ve accumulated to your primary bank account, via an e-transfer, which is built right into the app.
+Step 3 – Earn rewards automatically and collect cash.
+Paymi will keep track of the cash back rewards you’ve earned from each retailer.
+At any time, you can transfer the funds you’ve accumulated to your primary bank account via an e-transfer, which is built right into the app.

 Redeeming Your Paymi Cash Rewards

-You can redeem your cash rewards by sending them via Interac e-transfer to your chequing account at any time.
-Keep in mind that Paymi does charge $1.50 for transfers below $25.00.
-However, if you wait until you’ve accumulated over $25, the transfer will be free.
+You can redeem your cash rewards by sending them via Interac e-transfer to your chequing account at any time, assuming you’ve collected at least $2.00 of money back rewards.
+Keep in mind that Paymi does charge $1.50 for transfers below $25.00, so it wouldn’t make sense to only transfer a couple of dollars at a time.
+The good news is that if you wait until you’ve accumulated over $25, the transfer will be free.

-Here is a list of retailers that Paymi is currently partnered with.
-While Paymi provided me with this list, it’s always good to check their website for up to date info, as this one will change when new retailers are added, and others are removed.
+Here is a list of participating retailers that Paymi is currently partnered with.
+While Paymi provided me with this list, it’s always good to check their website for up-to-date info, as this one will change when new retailers are added, and others are removed.

 - Burger King